filipvanlaenen/jcrk/README.md

 java -jar jcrk-1.0-jar-with-dependencies.jar
 ```

-This should produce a short a collision for the SHA-1 hash function truncated to 8 bits.
+This should produce a short report displaying how to use the program.